 Remote desktop feature is like a remote control to your PC.
+To use remote desktop to connect to a Windows 10 PC, you can use the two methods mentioned below.
 This is useful when a third-party service like Microsoft technical support wants to fix problems on your computer.
 For example, an MVP in India wants to troubleshoot a client in United States with “windows update error”, he can use this option.

 By default, it is disabled.